 “Jo’s breakdowns all happened in a two-year period during which we had continual harassment and hassle with QGC,” John says.
 “Since they have stopped ringing us, she hasn’t had one.”

 Ironically, the Jenkyns moved from Australia’s Sunshine Coast to the Darling Downs for the peace and quiet.

 The couple’s 23-year-old son, Aaron, has quadriplegic cerebral palsy.
 He has a weakened immune system and heightened sensitivity to sound.
 He is often awake in the night, and this puts a huge amount of pressure on John and Jo.

 Aaron’s metabolism is about two and a half times faster than the norm.
-Every hour that he is awake when he should be resting or sleeping, he is burning energy, so he is losing weight constantly, which deteriorates his body.
+Every hour that he is awake when he should be resting or sleeping he is burning energy, so he is losing weight constantly, which causes deterioration in his body.